spyderkam/string-manipulator/README.md

 ## ExSpread Class

-This class is for manipulating data to and/or from spreadsheets. `ExSpread` takes in the file path as a string and an *optional* parameter which is used for searching.
+This class is for manipulating data <!--to and/or from spreadsheets.--> related to `logger_tac_𝚥.ascii_out` files (where `𝚥` could be any number, etc.). `ExSpread` takes in the file path as a string and an *optional* parameter which is used for searching.
+Although the name is misleading, `ExSpread` was originally only supposed to be related to spreadsheets; (Ex)cel (Spread)sheet.

 ### Extracting Timestamps From Files and Writing Them to Spreadsheets